jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 - Enable both primal and dual warm starts
 - Enable adding and removing both variables and constraints by using reference objects instead of integer indices
 - Enable any modification that the solver supports to an existing instance
+- Avoid requiring the solver wrapper to store an additional copy of the problem data

 This manual introduces the concepts needed to understand MOI and give a high-level picture of how all of the pieces fit together.
 The primary focus is on MOI from the perspective of a user of the interface.
 At the end of the manual we have a section on [Implementing a solver interface](@ref).
 The reference page lists the complete API.